 Kuno’s left hind foot had been partly shot away and had to be amputated.
 His right hind leg had sustained a serious thigh wound.
 He wears a prosthetic on his left leg and an orthotic brace supports on right.
 He can now run and jump again.

 The Dicken Medal came about in 1943 in the UK.
 It was created by Maria Dickin who is the founder of the PDSA – the People’s Dispensary for Sick Animals.
 It is an animal hospital chain in the UK today.
-The medal has been awarded 54 times between 1943 and 1949.
+The medal was awarded 54 times between 1943 and 1949.
+Kuno is the 72nd recipient of the medal.
+It has been granted to 35 dogs, 32 messenger pigeons, four horse ane one cat – Simon.

 The only cat to receive the medal is Simon.
 He won it as a ship’s cat on HMS Amethyst fighting the Chinese communists in 1949.
 He is the world’s most highly decorated cat.
 He died in the UK because of the cold weather and not his injuries apparently.